Troubleshooting Chrysler Check Engine Light

 - Vacuum leak

-Without reading the codes, it is impossible to know why your Chrysler check engine light is on.
+Without reading the codes, knowing why your Chrysler check engine light is on is impossible.

 This is a straightforward procedure to perform yourself or have a mechanic or dealer perform.